neerazz/pythonsamples/README.md

-# pythonsamples
+# Python Samples
-This repo contains sample code in java and related frameworks.
+This repo contains sample code in python and related frameworks.